AT&T Discovery District, Dallas. Photo by Richard Eimer.

 Barry Hand

-Barry is a principal and leader in Gensler's Mixed Use, Cities + Urban Design, and Residential practice areas.
+Barry is a principal and leader in Gensler’s Cities & Urban Design practice area.
 His career spans large, aspirational projects in domestic and international markets, where he has developed an expertise directing large teams realizing complex and successful placemaking projects.
 Barry is based in Dallas.
 Contact him at